Archie's Weird Mysteries: United States

-The series first ran in the United States on PAX, and was the first newly produced animated feature to first air on the network.
+The series first ran in the United States on PAX (now Ion Television), and was the first newly produced animated feature to first air on the network.
 It was planned to air alongside fellow DIC program Sherlock Holmes in the 22nd Century as part of an hour-long block, but the latter show instead aired on Fox Kids, leaving Archie to air alongside Where on Earth Is Carmen Sandiego? on the channel's PAX Kids strand.
 It later moved to a daily slot on the network and remained on PAX until late 2000.

 In 2001, the show began to air in syndication on television stations throughout the United States, as a way to comply with their mandatory E/I regulations.
 The series would later be part of the syndicated DIC Kids Network block beginning in 2003, also to comply with E/I regulations.

-From 2012 to 2018, the show reran on Qubo.
+From 2012 to 2018, the show reran on Ion's defunct sister network Qubo.

 The full series has recently become available on Paramount+, Amazon Prime Video, and Tubi.